EMS-TU-Ilmenau/Flow/README.md

 		self.myOut.push(result)
 ```

-As you can see, only the most essential things have to be programmed by a developer.
-To get a feeling for developing nodes and adding your class to a module, have a look at the already existing [nodes](flow/nodes/).
+You may also have a look at the already existing [nodes](flow/nodes/).

+Note that in order to load the node in the GUI, two things are of importance:
+- the line `super(MyNode, self).__init__('My nodes name')` (you can use single or double quotes for the name)
+- the class needs to be importable from the [nodes](flow/nodes/) directory in the package.

 #### Make a new module
 When making a bunch of new node classes that are needed in a specific field (e.g. plotting, signal processing, device controls, ...) it is a good idea to make a new module.